 Students are encouraged to submit draft work for teacher review and feedback in a HSC Course.
-1 drafts per task may be submitted, a minimum 5 school days before the task is due.
-Students must be aware, however, that if draft work is submitted, and recommended improvements are made, the student results may not necessarily or automatically increase.
+One draft per task may be submitted, a minimum of five school days before the task is due.
+Students must be aware, however, that if draft work is submitted and recommended improvements are made, the student results may not necessarily or automatically increase.
 Students should be aware of the course outcomes and marking guidelines when reviewing their work and results.